 Bridgewater State University's Library Services is located in the Clement C. Maxwell Library and is open an average of 94 hours each week during the academic year.
 It is a busy, dynamic place with classrooms, academic and administrative offices throughout the building.
 The library serves all BSU students, faculty, staff, and researchers from across the country and world.

-Library Services is dedicated to meeting the needs of its communities, to updating its service models as pedagogies and librarianship evolve, to renewing the knowledge and skills of librarians and staff as practices change, to deploying new technologies to improve interactions with library users and to enhance user experiences.
+Library Services is dedicated to meeting the needs of its communities, to updating its service models as pedagogies and librarianship evolve, to renewing the knowledge and skills of librarians and staff as practices change, to deploying new technologies to improve interactions with library users and user experiences.

 Serves as point of contact to library systems and emerging technology vendors.

-Works collaboratively with others, both within the library and across campus, on systems-related, technology-related, and digitally-based services and projects.
+Works collaboratively with others, within the library and across campus, on systems-related, technology-related, and digitally-based services and projects.

 Provides written reports, assessments, analyses, and documentation as needed and upon request.